prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 2: Review best practices

 - **Ramp up on the foundations**.
-If you're new to Ethereum or proof-of-stake, read [A Beginner's Introduction to Prysm and Prysmatic](todo) before proceeding [TODO: importance of understanding how things work at a high-level].
+If you're new to Ethereum or proof-of-stake, read [A Beginner's Introduction to Prysm](todo) before proceeding [TODO: importance of understanding how things work at a high-level].
 - **Try this guide on testnet first**, *then* mainnet [<a href='#footnote-X'>TODO</a>].
 - **Keep things simple**.
 This guidance assumes all client software will run on a single machine.
 - **Review the latest advisories** for both [testnet](https://prater.launchpad.ethereum.org/en/overview) and [mainnet](https://launchpad.ethereum.org/en/).